 RESULTS

-Below we describe patterns of variation functional dispersion (FDis) as they relate to the hydrological metrics described in Table 2.
-Statistics for all univariate regression models are shown in Table 5.
+Below we describe patterns of variation in functional dispersion (FDis) as they relate to the hydrological metrics described in Table 2.
+All models are linear apart from M_MinM and CVMDFSummer, for which a quadratic model (df = 2,12) provided a substantially better fit.
+Statistics for all univariate regression models are presented in the Supporting Information.

 Table 5.
 Statistics for univariate linear regression models comparing FDis with hydrological metrics. p.adj represents p values which have been adjusted to control the false discovery rate.
 Relationships which remained significant following adjustment are shown in bold typeface. * All models are linear apart from M_MinM and CVMDFSummer, for which a quadratic model (df = 2,12) provided a substantially better fit.